MADHURI-HS/madhurihs/README.md

 ---

-# 👩‍💻 About Me

-Hi, I'm **Madhuri H S**, a final-year Artificial Intelligence & Machine Learning student passionate about Backend Development.

-I enjoy building scalable backend applications using Java and Spring Boot while continuously improving my software engineering skills through real-world projects.
+Hi, I'm **Madhuri H S**, a Backend Software Engineer with a background in **Artificial Intelligence & Machine Learning**.
+I enjoy building scalable backend applications using **Java** and **Spring Boot**, while leveraging my understanding of **AI, Generative AI, and Data Analytics** to develop intelligent software solutions.

-🏆 Recognized as the **Best Performer** during my internship for dedication, consistent performance, and delivering high-quality work.
+🏆 Recognized as the **Best Performer** during my internship for consistently delivering high-quality work and demonstrating a strong learning mindset.

-I'm currently expanding my expertise in **Cloud Technologies** and **System Design** to build scalable, production-ready applications.
+I'm currently expanding my expertise in **Cloud Technologies** and **System Design** to build production-ready, cloud-native applications.
 ---

 ## 🚀 What I'm Working On